Living in Pelican Waters: Queensland's Waterfront Precinct Explained for 2026

 Pelican Waters sits within the Caloundra area, bordered by Pumicestone Passage to the west and the broader Sunshine Coast urban corridor to the north.
 The location is genuinely strategic — you're close enough to Brisbane for a commute (roughly 75–90 minutes by car depending on traffic), yet far enough removed to feel like you've actually left the city behind.

-Sunshine Coast Airport is about 25 minutes north, which matters more than people expect — it's a growing international gateway, with direct flights to several Asian destinations now operating alongside the domestic network.
+Sunshine Coast Airport is about 25 minutes north, which matters more than people expect.
+It's a growing international gateway, with direct flights to several Asian destinations now operating alongside the domestic network.
 For residents who travel regularly for work, that proximity is a genuine quality-of-life factor.

 Caloundra's town centre is walkable or a short drive from most parts of the estate, giving residents access to supermarkets, medical services, and restaurants without needing to trek to Maroochydore.
 That said, if you're used to inner-city density — coffee shops on every corner, walkable nightlife, frequent public transport — Pelican Waters will feel quiet.
 That's the point for most people who choose it, but it's worth being honest about.